 And you thought Game of Thrones‘ cast was ridiculous.

-Please welcome the Tuatha'an, our newest cast members to the #WOTonPrime family:— The Wheel of Time on Prime (@WOTonPrime) July 22, 2020
+Please welcome the Tuatha'an, our newest cast members to the #WOTonPrime family:— The Wheel of Time (@WOTonPrime) July 22, 2020

 Maria Doyle Kennedy @mariadkennedy as Illa